School Chemicals and Disposal

 - Some chemicals, such as acids and bases, can be neutralized by qualified personnel and then disposed down a sanitary sewer.
 Do not allow incompatible chemicals to be co-mingled!
 This procedure should be accomplished under a chemical fume hood.
 Use proper personal protective equipment.

-- Elemental mercury, including mercury thermometers and electrical switches, is a hazardous waste.
+- Elemental mercury, including the mercury in thermometers and in electrical switches, is a hazardous waste.
 The department recommends that elemental mercury never be disposed to a landfill.
 If the school is a CESQG, it is allowed to bring its hazardous waste, such as elemental mercury, to a local household hazardous waste (HHW) collection facility or one-day event.
 Note that HHW facilities or events have the option to refuse any or all CESQG waste at their discretion.
 Coordinate with the HHW organizers or management prior to using that avenue of disposal.
 If elemental mercury can’t be disposed to a HHW facility or event, then the school will need to dispose of the material commercially.

 - You may need to dispose of your wastes at a permitted hazardous waste treatment, storage, or disposal facility (TSDF).
-Contact the NDEQ Waste Management Section for assistance.
+Contact the NDEE Waste Management Section for assistance.
 See our web site for a copy of the Waste Service Providers Directory.
 Actual hazardous waste transportation and disposal services will involve costs that you should plan for.
 Assistance might also be available through extant grant programs.
 Contact Keep Nebraska Beautiful or your Educational Service Unit (ESU) for information regarding the School Chemical Cleanout Campaign (SC3).

 - Note that liquid hazardous and non-hazardous wastes are not allowed to be disposed at landfills.
 As a result, those wastes that cannot be disposed to the sanitary sewer will normally be required to be disposed of at a commercial facility.
 An example of a waste that could not be disposed to a sanitary sewer is acetone, as it is ignitable.